MRyderOC/stockTickerPrediction/README.md

 - tickerPrediction
   * You can find the simplified version of whole process in Ticker EDA in this module.

+## Results
+You can find some results in this [link](https://docs.google.com/spreadsheets/d/1OBgDP8AgoOi2cF-RFdkyDMZbgLZke30VgcKgI0WARKc/edit?usp=sharing).

 ## Acknowledgments

 * These scripts and notebooks were built using [yahoo!finance](https://finance.yahoo.com/) data that fetch from [yfinance](https://github.com/ranaroussi/yfinance) package.